coderefinery/coderefinery.org/content/privacy-policy.md

 - Due to the continuation of the project and to keep it possible to issue certificates, we will keep the workshop/hackathon/training participants' data from 2020 and 2021 until December 2024.
-- When we know which newsletter/notify-me platform to use in the new project phase (hopefully by early next year), we will notify the current newsletter/notify-me subscribers to subscribe to a new platform and unsubscribe all of them from the current ones after the notification email is sent.

 On the 1st October 2021, it was announced that CodeRefinery will receive partial financial support by NeIC for the next 3 years (CodeRefinery